-In his essay that was commissioned by the NHK, Rosenkranz focused on two major events that affected the fate of the Einstein library, the scientist's move from Berlin to Switzerland in 1914 and the transfer of the books from Berlin to Princeton in 1933, noting that manuscripts of Einstein were saved via the French Embassy in Berlin.
+In his essay that was commissioned by the NHK, Rosenkranz focused on two major events that affected the fate of the Einstein library, the scientist's move from Berlin to Switzerland in 1914 and the transfer of the books from Berlin to Princeton in 1933, noting that manuscripts of Einstein were saved via the French Embassy in Berlin [20].

-Rosenkranz discovered “a list of publications on relativity in his [the scientist’s] Berlin library which was sent by Einstein [in fact, by his secretary] to the Deutsche Gesellschaft für Auslands-Buchhandel in Leipzig.”
+Rosenkranz discovered “a list of publications on relativity in his [the scientist’s] Berlin library which was sent by Einstein [in fact, by his secretary] to the Deutsche Gesellschaft für Auslands-Buchhandel in Leipzig [see 11].”
 Rosenkranz also found a document in which Einstein expressed his appreciation to the cataloguer of his Berlin library.
-Einstein wrote as follows on December 15, 1938: “I herewith certify that Mrs. Hanne Fanta has rendered me the great service some years ago to catalog my library.”
-Thus, we know that, before its transfer across the Atlantic, Einstein's Berlin library was organized and catalogued by Johanna (Hanne) Fantova, the wife of Professor Otto Fanta.
+Einstein wrote as follows on December 15, 1938: “I herewith certify that Mrs. Hanne Fanta has rendered me the great service some years ago to catalog my library (see citation no. [21]).”
+Thus, we know that, before its transfer across the Atlantic, Einstein's Berlin library was organized and catalogued by Johanna (Hanne) Fantova, the wife of Professor Otto Fanta (see [10], p.
+106).

 Ilse (Einstein’s stepdaughter and first secretary), together with her husband Rudolf Kayser (who wrote a biography of Einstein under the pseudonym Anton Reiser) and her sister Margot (also the Professor’s stepdaughter, who later lived in Einstein's house in Princeton) arranged the salvaging of Einstein's personal papers from his Berlin apartment.
 Before the Nazis were able to get their hands on some of Einstein's papers in Caputh, Kayser rescued this material.
-As An Einstein Encyclopedia stated: “These papers and files constituted the earliest form of what later became the Einstein Archives.”
+As An Einstein Encyclopedia stated: “These papers and files constituted the earliest form of what later became the Einstein Archives (see [10], p.10 ).”

 The author of this article has not been able to ascertain details about this rescue from Einstein's summer home in Caputh, but Peter A. Bucky, a son of one of Einstein’s friends, provided some historically important information.
-He wrote that: "The Nazis continued and confiscated Einstein’s bank account and looted his summer house in Caputh, and they seized his writings, books and papers in order to deliver them later to the flames at the book burning, which took place at the Opernplatz in Berlin, the 10th of May 1933, together with other “Schriften undeutschen Geistes” [in Nazi terminology: writings alien to the German spirit].”
-According to Helen Dukas everything of importance in Einstein's Berlin apartment was saved and transferred to America.
+He wrote that: "The Nazis continued and confiscated Einstein’s bank account and looted his summer house in Caputh, and they seized his writings, books and papers in order to deliver them later to the flames at the book burning, which took place at the Opernplatz in Berlin, the 10th of May 1933, together with other “Schriften undeutschen Geistes” [in Nazi terminology: writings alien to the German spirit] [22].”
+According to Helen Dukas everything of importance in Einstein's Berlin apartment was saved and transferred to America [23].

-Einstein's library found a permanent home in 1987, when its arrived by sea in Israel.
+Einstein's library found a permanent home in 1987, when it arrived by sea in Israel.

-According to Einstein's will, that was drawn up on March 18, 1950, all his books were bequeathed to Helen Dukas (his secretary from 1928 to 1955), who had become, as noted by Einstein’s biographer A. Pais, a trusted secretary, as well as a member of his family.
+According to Einstein's will, that was drawn up on March 18, 1950, all his books were bequeathed to Helen Dukas (his secretary from 1928 to 1955), who had become, as noted by Einstein’s biographer A. Pais, a trusted secretary, as well as a member of his family [24].